rsyncOSX/RsyncOSXdocs/content/post/json.md

 +++
 RsyncOSX supports read and write configurations and logs as [JSON](https://en.wikipedia.org/wiki/JSON) files.
 The user will have the option to convert existing configurations and logs from [plist](https://en.wikipedia.org/wiki/Property_list) to JSON.
 Before converting to JSON, [in user configuration](/post/userconfiguration/), make a backup of the current configuration files.
 The current configurations is backed up in the catalog `$Home/Documents/RsyncOSXcopy-$date-suffix`.

+## Important info if using RsyncOSX and RsyncUI in parallel

+RsyncOSX and RsyncUI can share datafiles for configurations, schedules and logs.
+But they do **not** share user settings.
+If utilizing version 3.x of rsync, it must be enabled in both apps.
+The following is required for setup of RsyncOSX if used in parallel with RsyncUI:

+- files must be stored in same catalog, see info about [RsyncOSX files](/post/configfiles/)
+- JSON must be enabled in RsyncOSX (see below)

 ## Enabling JSON

 To enable JSON support is a **two step** process.
 There are three parts in the File menu dedicated for JSON support: